gatsbyjs/gatsby/docs/docs/babel.md

 Gatsby ships with a default .babelrc setup that should work for most sites.
 If you'd like to add custom Babel presets or plugins, you can create your own `.babelrc` at the root of your site, import [`babel-preset-gatsby`](https://github.com/gatsbyjs/gatsby/tree/master/packages/babel-preset-gatsby), and overwrite the `targets` option.
+Note that the api-runner-browser.js file will need to be ignored as shown below.

 ```shell
 npm install --save-dev babel-preset-gatsby